-Just recently I received a call from a professional organization that was inquiring about building their own facility.
+I recently received a call from a professional organization inquiring about building their own facility.
 In this preliminary discussion, the potential client had a location picked out and the funds to build the required space.
-During the discussion, schedule was discussed, for this client needed their new building in one year.
+During this discussion the construction schedule was discussed as this client needed their new building in one (1) year.
 That’s when the bad new was delivered.
-In the desired location, it would take twelve (12) months to receive a permit to start construction.
+In the desired location it would take twelve (12) months to receive a permit to start construction.
 With this information in hand the client made the decision to scrap its plans for their new building.

-Many authorities having jurisdiction, such as city, county and state, have established layers to the approval process.
-It is not uncommon that preliminary building plans are first approved by a local group of citizens in the area of construction before the plans take the next step in the approval process.
+Many authorities having jurisdiction such as city, county and state, have established layers to the approval process.
+It is not uncommon that preliminary building plans are first approved by a local group of citizens before the plans take the next step in the approval process.
 This process can often take two or more attempts before the citizen committee approves the preliminary plans.
 After the citizen committee approval process there is zoning approval, site development, fire marshal and building permit.
 If the facility is food service, you will also need to add health department.